-240. The risk assessment concludes that the proposed limited and controlled release of GM wheat and barley poses negligible risks to the health and safety of people or the environment as a result of gene technology.
+238. The risk assessment concludes that the proposed limited and controlled release of GM wheat and barley poses negligible risks to the health and safety of people or the environment as a result of gene technology.
 These negligible risks do not require specific risk treatment measures.

-241. If a licence is issued, conditions would be imposed to limit the release to the proposed size, location and duration, and to restrict the spread and persistence of the GMOs and their genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.
+239. Licence conditions are imposed to limit the release to the proposed size, location and duration, and to restrict the spread and persistence of the GMOs and their genetic material in the environment, as these were important considerations in establishing the context for assessing the risks.